walterfreeman/ast101/final-projects.md

 use_math: true
 ---

-## Ast101 final project

-It will be due on the day of your final, 14 December.
+This is due on the day of your final, 14 December.
 So we can start grading sooner, we will offer a small amount of extra credit (equal to half a letter grade) to students who turn theirs in by 10 December.

 People doing particularly elaborate things may request extensions, which will be approved on a case-by-case basis, but no later than 21 December.

 Some projects will be things that can only be submitted physically (e.g. physical art).
 Some will be things that can only be submitted digitally (e.g. digital art; web design).
-We will give you submission instructions as we get closer to the end of the term.
+If your project could be submitted either way, you may choose either or both.

+You may submit physical copies to us at the final exam, or you may email a copy to <suast101projects@gmail.com>.

 ### Overview